-The Sapphire development is seeking to establish new tourist/residential development at the Pelican Beach Resort site.
+The Sapphire development is seeking to establish a 42 lot residential subdivision at the former Pelican Beach Resort site.
 As part of site planning, and to establish an appropriate development character, it will be important to consider the character of the site context.
 This process will assist in establishing a character for the development site that is appropriate and sympathetic to the site surrounds.
-The proposed tourist/residential development will respect and contribute to the existing character of the surrounding landscape.
+The proposed residential development will respect and contribute to the existing character of the surrounding landscape.
 The following illustration provides a first glance impression of the land uses within a 1km radius of the project site.